 A more detailed Irish railwayana site, which went on line on 27/7/97 (originally on geocities - but as of August 2004 that version was gone), treats most Irish railway companies separately.
 It has short potted histories of companies and illustrations of 1171 (at last count in November 2007, but increasing by the month) Irish signs etc. Some company pages are fuller than others.
 It is advisable, if working on a slow connection, to check on the index page (where the size of text and graphics files are indicated) for the extent of the graphics download.
 A third site, dealing with genealogy, principally the Dublin Lenn*ns, has now been up and running since 1999 on rootsweb (a mirror image is on this server together with more recent photo pages).

-Additions in early January are recent auction realisations and upcomings.
-I have also added add photos of items in upcoming auctions.
+Additions in mid-February are recent auction realisations and upcomings.
 Data on prices in the individual company sections are now up to end-December 2014 and the companion site is now up to date.
 This site's previous host(Innet, then Uunet) became Tiscali some time ago and now Scarlet.
 A mirror (but not updated for a long time) is provided for this auction prices' site on Scarlet.
 The other previous mirror on Skynet disappeared on 1 May 2013 when I left Belgium.
 The host for this particular site (www.lennan.be) provides large storage capacity and is now the reference site.
 First updates will always be here.
 As noted, many of the company pages on the more general Irish companies' site were updated in mid-January 2015.
 You will usually find large versions of the smaller photos which at the end of the overall market page on this site on the bigger general site which is not geared to prices, just to surviving items.
 But you may have to wait for less regular updates.

 Apologies for the limited expertise in html, poor photographic skill and grossly inadequate standardization of images.
 Credits for the early auction data goes to the Railway Collectors' Journal (RCJ).
 The RCJ announced that from end-2005 material would be published on the Prorail site rather than in printed form.
 The monthly Railway Antiques Gazette (RAG), with much of interest to collectors, has been appearing since September 2003.
 It is published by Tim Petchey and is available by subscription, price £3.95 per issue plus overseas postage, from the RAG Office, 23 Gloucester St., Winchcombe, Glocs.
 GL54 5LX.
 Talisman Railwayana Auctions (TRA) are held every few months.
 Kiddlington (KRA) auctions, which previously was perhaps the most consistent venue for signalling items, is now part of GCA.
 Onslows too is online, with some great pictures of posters, a specialty of this location (but save them before they disappear).
 Another early source for many images is the colour catalogue (but images here can be pretty basic), from Sheffield Railwayana Auctions (SRA), mailing address: 4 The Glebe, Clapham, Bedford, MK41 6GA.
 SRA has now been acquired by GCR but will continue to be run as before.
 Abbreviations used in auction results are BIT & BT - Bitton, BON - Bonhams, BRI - Bristol, BRK - Brookside, CAL - Callanish, CHF - Cheffin's, CHO - Chorley, CHR - Christies, CRW - Special SRA/BRA Sale, CRE- Crewe, DRE - Dreweatts, Bristol, GCA/GCR - Great Central (Railwayana) Auctions, GIL - Gilding's, Market Harborough, GLO - Gloucester Railwayana GNR - Great Northern Railwayana Auction, GRA - Gloucester Railwayana Auctions, GWR - Gloucester Worcestershire Railwayana, KID - George Kidner, Pennington, KFR - Knight, Frank & Rutley, KRA or ORA - Kiddlington (Oxford) or Kidlington Railwayana Auctions, JAC -Justa clickago Auctions, LO - Loughborough, MEA - Mealys, MCA - Midland Counties Auctions, MKA - Matlock (Midland), MRA - Midland Railway Auctions, MTN - Malton (Cundall's), ONS - Onslows, PPC - Paperchase, PHI - Phillips of Solihull, PRO - Prorail, PTA - Paddington Ticket Auctions, RCA - Railway Collector's Newsletter Auction, RNT - Railwayana.net, RPA - Railway Preservation, Keynsham, RAUK - Railwayana Auctions UK, RRA - Railway Relics Co., RUG - Vectis/Potter, Rugby, SHM - Smith, Hodginson & McGinty, SOL - Solent, SOM - Somerset Railwayana Auctions, SOT - Sothebys, STA - Stafford, STD - 'Stop the drop' Auction, STK - Stoke, STL - Southall, STN - Stoneleigh, THR - Thirsk Railwayana Auction, TRA - Talisman Railwayana Auctions, VEC - Vectis, WHY - Whytes (Dublin), WT - Watford (Cundall's).
 More generally in these pages, TT are timetables and Adv refers to items advertised for sale in the named publication, up to recently in the Railway Collector's Journal.
 Where Froggatt (Railway buttons, badges and uniforms, 1986) references for buttons are available, they are indicated with 'F.' plus number.
 Dates are always in month year format, i.e. 894=August 1994.
 Posters give indications of size where available (e.g. dr=double royal).
 Price abbreviations include £ns (not sold), £of (offers), £forx (for exchange), £of@ (offered at) and £wd (withdrawn).
 Publications covered include Trackdown (TCK) and Railway Collectors' Newsletter (RCN) - the predecessors of RCJ and RAG.
 Relevant information given in catalogues is reproduced, rather than being interpreted.
 Inches are, however, converted to centimeters or mm, but conversions from some sites where indeterminate fractions are inexact, since these fractions will be automatically converted as equal one half inch (not three quarters or a quarter inch).